IT Audit & Security Recruitment and Jobs in Ireland

 If you are looking for vacancies in Ireland in the area of IT security, then you must understand the career pathway.
 Cybersecurity and information security both offers promising jobs in Ireland.
 The career path for these experts can vary based on which part of Security they focus on.
 Typically, you can start with a security analyst role.
 If you perform your duties well, a typical path will then see you progress to an engineering role.
 From here, you can develop your knowledge of security architecture and take on more responsibilities as an architect.
 For many, managerial routes are also of interest, with ISO or CISO positions being the ultimate goal.

-Other Key Certifications for Information Security in Ireland
+Other Key Certifications for Information Security Specialist

 The modern landscape of technology needs experts to protect and prevent attacks.
 To ensure your information is secure, companies typically have a Governance, Risk & Compliance team.
 These analysts will familiarize themselves with Security frameworks such as ISO27001, NIST 800-53 or COBIT.